juliaguida/oystercard/pills/internet_web.md

 Select the network tab and make a web request in the usual way.
 You will see all the requests that are made in response.

-You can click on a particular repsonse to see more information about it, including the headers, etc.
+You can click on a particular response to see more information about it, including the headers, etc.

 ![Specific request](https://github.com/makersacademy/course/blob/master/images/console-request.png?raw=true)